-Figure 4.2: Bit sum of last round of entropy collection loop kernel space bars would be used, the approximation would better fit the theoretical normal distribution curve given with the red dotted line.
+Figure 4.2: Bit sum of last round of entropy collection loop kernel space

+Please note that the black line in the graphs above is an approximation of the density of the measurements using the histogram.
+When more histogram bars would be used, the approximation would better fit the theoretical normal distribution curve given with the red dotted line.
 Thus, the difference between both lines is due to the way the graph is drawn and not seen in the actual numbers.
-This applies also to the bars of the histogram since they are left-aligned which means that on the left side of the diagram they overstep the black line and on the right side they are within the black line.
+This applies also to the bars of the histogram since they are leftaligned which means that on the left side of the diagram they overstep the black line and on the right side they are within the black line.